-0515 MISSING, LOST, STOLEN, OR RECOVERED (MLSR) GOVERNMENT PROPERTY submitted for CCI equipment must be conducted as a parallel effort to the Communication Security Incident Report EKMS 1B.
+0515 MISSING, LOST, STOLEN, OR RECOVERED (MLSR) GOVERNMENT PROPERTY

+Reference (r) prescribes policy and procedures within the Marine Corps for reporting MLSR government property.
+Required reports are mandatory and must be submitted per the guidance contained in the reference.
+MLSR reporting is not required for administrative gain and loss transactions since these transactions represent no physical gain or loss of property.
+MLSRs submitted for CCI equipment must be conducted as a parallel effort to the Communication Security Incident Report EKMS 1B.
 EKMS Managers and SupOs/APOs must reconcile both reporting and investigation results upon authorization to adjust respective accountable property systems of record.
 A record of all MLSR reports will be maintained for a period of 10 years (three years active and seven years archived).